macbre/phantomas/README.md

 ### localStorage

-* localStorageEntries - number of entries in local storage
+* localStorageEntries: number of entries in local storage

 ## For developers